-We have incurred debt origination costs in connection with the issuance of long-term debt.
-These costs are amortized over the term of the related debt, using the effective interest method for our term loan facility and the straight-line method for our revolving credit facility.
+We have incurred debt origination costs in connection with the issuance of our long-term debt.
+These costs are amortized over the term of the related debt, using the effective interest method for our bonds and our term loan facility and the straight-line method for our revolving credit facility.